MohdTamimi1/ChatGPT-TaskManagementSystem/weeklyprogess.md

 - The new feature to be added to the plugin is the ability to add subtasks to the main task. (not mentioned in the proposal) (in progress)

 ## Week 9 (July/3 - July/7)

+- still working on adding a subtask to the main task